William Oldrey: Early Broulee

 On 30 January 1844, the hotel was the scene of a bizarre assault involving, John Hawdon, J.P., a settler at Kiora, and a local magistrate—Oldrey was another local magistrate—who entered the hotel's bar on horseback.
 Hawdon, assisted by three other men—Hawdon's brother-in-law, Mr Potts, another local magistrate from Ulladulla, Mr Wason, and the Clerk-of-the-Bench, Mr McLean—attacked Oldrey's former superintendent, Richard Bingham Sheridan.
-The case could not be properly investigated nor tried, at Broulee, as the defendant was one of the two local magistrates at Broulee, and the closest bench at Braidwood refused to become involved.
+The case could not be properly investigated nor tried, at Broulee, as the defendant was one of the local magistrates at Broulee, and the closest bench at Braidwood refused to become involved.
 Sheridan doggedly persisted in seeking justice, and Hawdon was eventually tried and found guilty, by a jury, in the Supreme Court, nearly a year later.
 The strange episode appears to have been triggered by an argument, about money, between Oldrey and Sheridan at 'Mount Oldrey', earlier on the same day, and may have been related indirectly to Oldrey's insolvency which occurred around that time.

-The settlers, at and around Broulee, were not the original inhabitants; the area lay on the traditional lands Walbanga people, a group of the Yuin.
+The settlers, at and around Broulee, were not the original inhabitants; the area lay on the traditional lands of Walbanga people, a group of the Yuin.
 In those early days, the local people were still occupying their land, although the granting of title deeds to settlers like Oldrey was extinguishing what would later become known as native title.

 In October 1841, the schooner Rover was wrecked at Broulee.
 Oldrey's boat was away at Batemans Bay and could not be used for the rescue.
 Some lives were saved by four local Yuin men, the constable, the innkeeper, and two other men who were in Oldrey's employment (one described as 'government men', and so probably an assigned convict).
 The government did not reward the local Yuin people for the courageous rescue, but Oldrey, who seemed to enjoy good relations with them, personally rewarded them with gifts, including a number of breastplates.
 The breastplates, among other inscriptions in English, carried the works "Bale me jarrad" (I'm not afraid) and an engraved illustration of a sailing vessel.
 The breastplate of "Jenny, Queen of Broulee" survives from around this time.
 As the local magistrate, Oldrey had responsibility for the annual distribution of blankets to the surviving Yuin, and complained that the government supplied these in insufficient numbers.